 The Vanguard School values each parent and legal guardian's commitment to our school.
 We recognize you as key partners in helping our students reach their potential and prepare them for life.
-Participation in the PTO is critical, and we welcome and encourage as much interaction and participation as possible.
+Participation in the PTO is critical, and we welcome and encourage participation.